olebole/irafdoc/doc/imutil.hedit.rst

   	i_title		string		title string
   </pre>
   <p>
-  The standard header field names have an <tt>"i_"</tt> prefix to reduce the possibility of a name collision with a user field name, and to distinguish the two classes of parameters in templates.
+  The standard header field names have an <span style="font-family: monospace;">"i_"</span> prefix to reduce the possibility of a name collision with a user field name, and to distinguish the two classes of parameters in templates.
 The prefix may be omitted provided the simple name is unique.